wootfish/eli.sohl.com/drafts/wangs-attack-2.md

         return word & self.mask_inv
 ```

-Also: When there are multiple constraints of the same type on a state, we might
+Also: when a state is subject to multiple constraints of the same type (e.g.
+zero constraints on several indices), we might as well enforce those constraints
-as well enforce them simultaneously, so let's add support for passing a list of
+simultaneously.
+Let's add support for passing a list of indices to `__init__`.

-indices to `__init__`.
-And while we're at it, we'll want our other constraint
-types to support the same pattern, so let's abstract it out:
+And while we're at it, we'll want our other constraint types to support the same
+pattern, so let's pull that logic out into a superclass and subclass it:

 ```python
 class Constraint: